This post may contain affiliate links. For more info, visit the disclosure page.

 4. It’s all an elaborate scam

-How long will Empower Network last?
+How long did Empower Network last?

 There Are Much Better Opportunities Online